Last Updated on January 15, 2022 by Anne-Marie

 - Butter, salt and pepper, hot sauce, and French bread for serving

 - Fill a 6-quart stockpot with 4 1/2 quarts of water.
 Squeeze lemons into water and add rinds.
 Add bay leaves, seasoning, garlic, onions, chilies, 1 1/2 teaspoons of salt, and thyme.

 - Bring water to a rolling boil on high heat.
 Reduce heat, and simmer 10 minutes.

 - Add potatoes and simmer 12 minutes.

 - Add corn and simmer 5 minutes.

-- Add shrimp, lobster, clams, and mussels to pot.
+- Add shrimp, lobster, clams, and mussels to the pot.
 Add whole Andouille sausage.
 Cover, and simmer until lobster is opaque and sausage is cooked through (if not precooked) – about 5 minutes.

 - If using a steam basket, remove it from the stockpot and serve food right from the basket or dump food onto a newspaper-covered table or onto trays.
 Otherwise, use tongs to pick out the pieces of seafood, corn, sausage, and potatoes into a large bowl.

 - Serve seafood boil with melted butter and/or hot sauce.
 Squeeze and spread the cooked garlic on French bread.
 Serve the corn and potatoes with butter and salt and pepper.